Exploring Localization for Self-supervised Fine-grained Contrastive Learning

 \subsection{SaliencySwap}

-The purpose of SaliencySwap is to maximally utilize the saliency information for foreground semantic consistency across views while introducing background variation.
-Unlike RRC, our method guarantees that each view at least contains part of the foreground object and thus prevents the encoder from learning irrelevant feature representation through pure background information.
-Meanwhile, we swap the saliency region from the source image and the saliency region from another randomly selected image to avoid saliency ambiguity.
-After swapping, the encoder is thus forced to extract object-oriented semantic features from the common foreground instead of the random background.
+SaliencySwap maximally utilizes the saliency information for foreground semantic consistency across views while introducing background variation.
+SaliencySwap guarantees that each view at least contains part of the foreground object and thus prevents the encoder from learning irrelevant feature representation through pure background information.